Lorenzschaef/emojigame/readme.md

 # Emojigame

-This is a simple multiplayer game where you have to express a concept using only Emojis and your friends have to guess.
+This is a simple multiplayer game where you have to express a concept given by the game using only Emojis.
+The players take turns to guess what the emojis written by the rest of the players refer to.
+If that player gets it right, he receives a point and can then give another point to the person who, in his opinion, did the best job at describing the concept.

 I created this during the initial lockdown in spring of 2020 with the idea of having something to play with friends during online reunions.